se-edu/se-book/gitAndGithub/branch/text.md

   <hr></tab>
 </tabs>

-2. Create some commits in the new branch.
+**2. Create some commits in the new branch.** %%Just commit as per normal.
+Commits you add while on a certain branch will become part of that branch.%%

-3. Switch to master and note how the changes you did in the `feature1` branch are no longer in the working directory.
+**3. Switch to `master` branch.** Note how the changes you did in the `feature1` branch are no longer in the working directory.

 <tabs>
   <tab header="SourceTree">